Post

 Interior

-• Solution: Software updates or hardware replacements as necessary.
+• Solution: Software updates or replacement of the infotainment system components.

 • Recalls: None Found